Apply principles of Zero Trust to Microsoft Security Copilot

 Global Administrator

-Copilot for Security Copilot owner
+Security Copilot Copilot owner

 Copilot contributor

 It’s important to know that, by default, all users in the tenant are given Copilot contributor access.
 With this configuration, access to your security tool data is governed by the permissions you configured for each of the security tools.
-An advantage of this configuration is that the embedded experiences of Copilot for Security are immediately available to your admin and SecOps staff within the products they use daily.
+An advantage of this configuration is that the embedded experiences of Security Copilot are immediately available to your admin and SecOps staff within the products they use daily.
 This works well if you’ve already adopted a strong practice of least privileged access within your organization.

 Configuring or reviewing least privilege access for admin and SecOps user accounts